 As a Hampshire County Councillor, Graham has a devolved budget to support local groups and projects such as the Rowner Carnival, National Coastwatch, Gosport Heritage Days, Royal Navy Submarine Museum, Gosport Marine Scene, Focus Youth Club, Gosport Scouts, St Faith’s Church, Lee Community Responders, Gosport Bowling Club ,Lee Voluntary Care Group, St John’s Ambulance, Rowner Parish Church, Gosport BMX Club, Defibrillators in both Lee on the Solent and Grange, CCTV for Rowner Community Trust, Give Gain and Grow, Christmas in Lee, Solent WI, Lee Infants and Junior School as well as the renamed Siskin School, Alver Valley, LEE Festival events and many more.
 He also replaced the old dilapidated notice board with a new community notice board in the High Street where local information is displayed.
 He is heavily involved in the Lee Hub which hopes to open in February 2021 in the old Lee Library building in the High Street.

 In 2016 and 2017, you gave Graham your continuing support to improve the quality of life for Lee on the Solent and Grange residents.
 He believes that the Conservatives have achieved that.
 No front line services have been cut.
 Improved efficiency and more effective ways of working practices are the key words along with getting value for money.

-Graham was also the first person living in Lee on the Solent to be Chairman of Hampshire County Council.
+Graham was also the first person living in Lee on the Solent to be Chairman of Hampshire County Council in 2017-2018.
 A great honour for a truly local man.